 The San Diego Housing Commission (Housing Commission) administers agreements for the City of San Diego's (City) Homeless Shelters and Services Programs based on a Memorandum of Understanding (MOU) between the Housing Commission and the City that first took effect on July 1, 2010.
 The Housing Commission and City entered into a separate MOU to administer the City's Transitional Storage Programs, which was approved by the Housing Authority and City Council on June 16, 2020.
-The MOU between the Housing Commission and the City for the Transitional Storage Programs expires on June 30, 2023.
+On June 26, 2023, the San Diego City Council and Housing Authority of the City of San Diego authorized the execution of a Master MOU for oversight and administration of a portion of the City's homelessness shelters and services programs, including Transitional Storage Center programs.